Potez 25

-Potez 25 (also written as Potez XXV) was a French twin-seat, single-engine sesquiplane designed during the 1920s.
-A multi-purpose fighter-bomber, it was designed as a line aircraft and used in a variety of roles, including fighter and escort missions, tactical bombing and reconnaissance missions.
-In the late 1920s and early 1930s, Potez 25 was the standard multi-purpose aircraft of over 20 air forces, including French and Polish.
+The Potez 25 (also written as Potez XXV) was a French twin-seat, single-engine sesquiplane designed during the 1920s.
+A light multi-purpose fighter-bomber, it was designed as a line aircraft and used as a fighter and escort fighter, tactical bombing and reconnaissance missions.
+In the late 1920s and early 1930s, the Potez 25 was the standard multi-purpose aircraft of over 20 air forces, including French and Polish.
 It was also popular among private operators, notably mail transport companies.
 The aircraft was further developed into the 25M, a standard parasol-wing monoplane, which never entered production.

 Design and development

-In 1923, the Avions Henry Potez aircraft works started production of a successful Potez 15 reconnaissance biplane.
-Basing on experience gathered during the construction of that aircraft, Henry Potez started working on a new design of a heavier and faster multi-purpose aircraft.
-Designated Potez XXV or Potez 25, the prototype was built already in 1924.
+In 1923, the Avions Henry Potez aircraft works started production of the Potez 15 reconnaissance biplane.
+Basing on experience gathered during the construction of that aircraft, Henry Potez started work on a new design of a heavier and faster multi-purpose aircraft.
+Called the Potez XXV or Potez 25, the prototype was built in 1924.
 The main differences included a larger, more powerful engine and a new wing design.
 Instead of a classic biplane, Potez introduced a sesquiplane, with the lower wing significantly smaller.
-It was built in two main military variants: Potez 25A2 reconnaissance aircraft and Potez 25B2 bomber-reconnaissance aircraft.
+It was built in two main military variants, the Potez 25A2 reconnaissance aircraft and the Potez 25B2 bomber-reconnaissance aircraft.